Create and use third-party libraries

 • -l, --legacy-image

-If specified, will use CentOS 5 to pack, making the final package available under old environments such as legacy private clouds.
+If specified, will use CentOS 5 to pack, making the final package available under old environments such as legacy proprietary clouds.

 • --mcpy27